U-Company/python-private-service-layout/{{ cookiecutter.service }}/docs/errors.md

     The push refers to repository [{{ cookiecutter.docker_registry }}/{{ cookiecutter.service }}]
     Get {{ cookiecutter.docker_registry }}/v2/: http: server gave HTTP response to HTTPS client

+ # Anaconda prefix error

+ Probably, you use `make config` twice

+    CondaValueError: prefix already exists: /home/username/anaconda3/envs/environment

+ Probably, you use not latest conda version (conda 4.5.* and lower).
+You need to update anaconda:

+    conda update conda

  # Anaconda not found

 You can [install](https://www.anaconda.com/products/individual) anaconda You can read this answer https://stackoverflow.com/questions/35246386/conda-command-not-found/44319368